CSI-COEP/Hack-Mavericks/README.md

 We have built a very basic NLP chatbot using NLTK which can answer basic queries related to Visa requiremnnts, types and processes.
 The chatbot is trained on a text file in which the data is gathered from the Ministry of External Affairs(MEA) website.
 2) Front-End Development:
+We have used HTML5, CSS3 and Javascript to create a basic ChatBot UI.
-3) REST API :
+4) REST API :
-4) Backend Development :
+5) Backend Development :